 Normally, I would never give hotdogs the time of day.
 When you consider the American hotdogs we eat all summer, they’re simply franks with toppings.
 Of course, I write this and immediately think of the restaurant in Pittsburgh that serves hot dogs for brunch (Franktuary.)

+While we were in the beautiful Douro Valley area, my friends and I booked a port wine tour.
+It was incredible because we visited a few wineries in the stunning landscape, had lunch, and got to take a boat cruise all in one day.
+If you’re visiting Porto, do not skip a Douro Valley wine tour.
 On the day that we drove past the vineyards that stretched across the mountains for miles until we reached our destination to try the Port Wines of the Duoro Valley, our tour guide offered wonderful suggestions, most importantly Gazela’s.

 I make a point in telling you it was our last day of the trip because it is important to know that we had very little euros left.
 We had done all of our shopping for souvenirs and used most of our cash earlier in the trip.
 We had no plans of needing cash…this was our mistake.

 Outside the restaurant there was a line of people waiting to bust into the small restaurant.
 There were plenty of tables filled on the floor, a bar facing the window with people enjoying the sun, and a bar with people happily chomping away and sipping beer.
 Despite, the line, two ignorant American girls spotted the two empty seats at the bar and barged into the restaurant.
 (Yes, that was me.)

 When we took our seats, an older man immediately greeted us like old friends.
 He shook our hands and provided menus.
 He did this to every customer that sat at the bar as if they were truly friends.